-Maidenhead Rotary Club donated £3,000 to purchase recording equipment and essential tapes and mailers.
+Maidenhead Rotary Club donated £3,000 to purchase cassette tape recording equipment, cassettes and mailers.
 The Maidenhead & District Talking Newspaper was registered as a charity in July 1984.
 David Coldwell became the first Chairman.
 He then became Chief Engineer organising the technical side and David Wilding succeeded him as Chairman.

-At first tapes continued to be delivered by hand because the listeners liked the personal contact but as the readership increased this became impossible and they were sent by post using the GPO's free Articles for the Blind service.
+At first the cassettes were delivered by hand because the listeners liked the personal contact but as the readership increased this became impracticable and they were sent by post using the GPO’s free Articles for the Blind service.

 The photo shows the team assembled for the first recording session.

-In June 2012 switched to digital recording and distribution on USB Flash Drives (also known as "thumb drives" or "pen drives" *).
+In June 2012 we switched to digital recording and distribution on USB Flash Drives (also known as “thumb drives”, “pen drives” or “memory sticks” *).
 These compact memory devices are sent out in the same wallets and can be played on a variety of equipment including personal computers, modern digital radios, televisions, Blu-Ray and DVD players.
 We provide dedicated USB players when required.
 We produced an instruction cassette to assist listeners with the changeover from cassettes.

 A big advantage of the new technology is that we record each story onto a separate MP3 track, so that listeners can easily step forwards to the next track or back to listen to the same track again.
 The dedicated players will remember the track they were playing so that the listener can pick up where he or she left off after a break.
 Digital recording also means much clearer sound due to the absence of tape hiss and the ability to make clean edits.